743717/RobotControl/README.md

 		Testing:

 			Calibrate():
-			Same as Stop, but it also attaches the pins so you don't need to add Attach to your code to calibrate the wheels.
+			Similar to TurnRight(), but you instead enter milliseconds.
+This is for finding the time it takes for your robot to turn 90 degrees without needing to make code from scratch.

 ---------------------------------------